The project you’re looking at is good, but you know that more effort could have gone into it.

 This approach asks kids to reflect on what worked, not just what needs improvement.
 It also helps kids learn to be OK with doing things they like to do, but aren’t great at.

 “I’d love to know how you did it!
 What strategies did you use?”

 “Wow, I can see why you’re excited.
 You worked really hard.”

 This approach reminds kids that consistently doing something well takes effort — even if they didn’t doubt they could do it.
 It asks kids to look at what they did that led to success.
 And it helps them acknowledge and take pride in their effort and success.

-Your child behaves according to the expectations you talked about ahead of time.
+They behaved according to the expectations you talked about ahead of time.

 “Thank you for listening/following the rules.
 I know it took hard work to do that.”